Lipo Laser Review - Does This Alternative to Liposuction Work? Are cost and lack of results deal breakers?

 Lipo Laser: What You Should Know

 Lipo Laser is a cellulite treatment available at select spas and medical clinics.
 The treatment is NOT a solution for weight loss.
 The results are temporary and require regular maintenance treatments to keep the area looking thinner.
 While the treatment can be used as a standalone cellulite reduction system, some doctors use the Lipo Laser before and after liposuction for reduced recovery time.
+Without involving liposuction, an alternate FDA approved procedure, Red Light Therapy penetrates the skin with low infrared beams that help with improving skin tone and firmness.

 Not all patients are eligible for Lipo Laser.
 If you’re interested in the procedure, you’ll have to make an appointment at a center for clinical evaluation.
 This is not a weight loss system and the results will not include weight loss of any kind.
 The area treated may look thinner, but will return to the normal look if left untreated.